Baylor-G-R-O-U-P-F-I-V-E/HotelProject/README.md

 You have been contracted to create a system that automates the reservation process for a combined store and hotel.
-The establishment offers a unique experience where guests can stay in comfortable rooms and also have access to an exclusive shopping experience within the same premises.
+The establishment offers a unique experience where guests can stay in comfortable rooms and also have access to an exclusive shopping experience within the same premises!

 #### Hotel Section